MicrosoftDocs/cpp-docs/docs/cpp/declarations-and-definitions-cpp.md

 On line 5, the `main` function is declared.
 On line 7, a **`const`** variable named `pi` is declared and *initialized*.
 On line 8, an integer `i` is declared and initialized with the value produced by the function `f`.
 The name `f` is visible to the compiler because of the *forward declaration* on line 3.

 In line 9, a variable named `obj` of type `C` is declared.
 However, this declaration raises an error because `C` isn't declared until later in the program, and isn't forward-declared.
 To fix the error, you can either move the entire *definition* of `C` before `main` or else add a forward-declaration for it.
-This behavior is different from other languages such as C#, in which functions and classes can be used before their point of declaration in a source file.
+This behavior is different from other languages such as C#.
+In those languages, functions and classes can be used before their point of declaration in a source file.

 In line 10, a variable named `str` of type `std::string` is declared.
 The name `std::string` is visible because it's introduced in the `string` [header file](header-files-cpp.md), which is merged into the source file in line 1. `std` is the namespace in which the `string` class is declared.